 - Spotty vaginal bleeding

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be also be done.

 - Pregnancy test